skuhl/autograder/README.md

-Useful files include:
+Other files
 ==========

 *canvas.py* implements a python module to interface with Canvas using the Instructure Canvas API.
-Besides being a module used by ag-download.py, it can also be run directly from the command-line.
+Besides being a module used by ag.py, it can also be run directly from the command-line.
 It allows an instructor to see their Canvas courses, list students in a course, list assignments in a course, list assignments that have been submitted, and download submissions.

-*autograde.py* implements a python module that provides useful tools for automatic grading.
+*autograde.py* implements a python module used by the ag-grade.py script.